5-day cooking program

 Cooking Class #4: Gascon baking and Sweet Treats

 French Pastry is the basis of many sweet and savory dishes at Camont.
-Classic Tarte aux Fruits begins with a simple pâte brisée followed by creating a rough puff pastry- a simple feuilletage or laminating of pastry and butter for a Gascon Croustade aux Pommes.
-Or we focus on clafoutis and millassous, lacy buckwheat crèpes, and even Bordeaux’s favorite canelés for an in-depth exploration of all things French custard-based.
-A special old Gascon recipe is a new favorite at Camont.
-Teh Pain de Méture features sourdough, cornmeal, and is baked in a cabbage leaf.
+Classic Tarte aux Fruits begins the morning with a simple pâte brisée followed by creating a rough puff pastry- a simple feuilletage or laminating of pastry and butter for a Gascon Croustade aux Pommes.
+After lunch, we’ll focus on clafoutis and millassous, lacy buckwheat crèpes, and even Bordeaux’s favorite canelés for an in-depth exploration of all things French custard-based.
+Using our farm fresh eggs, whole milk, and simple farm flavorings like Armagnac, orange flower water, and rum, These special desserts are Gascon favorites at Camont.

 Cooking Class #2: the art of Confit part 1 and a foie gras primer

 After learning to breakdown a whole duck carcass, we salt the duck legs, wings, necks for confit and duck breasts for dry curing; the magic takes place overnight.
 Working with the best local foie gras, we then explore deveining, seasoning, and cooking the Foie Gras en Terrine.